ylin152/SeafloorMapping_PointNet2/README.md

 ```

 #### Data
-We have provided the training data in "data_8192.zip".
+We have provided the training data as "data_8192.zip".

 And we've also provided the trained model "model.pth" in the "trained_model" folder.